garretdepass/deadlands-dice-roller/README.md

  MONGODB_DATABASE = "tasks_netlify"
  MONGODB_COLLECTION = "tasks"
 ```
+4. Add your characters to MongoDB.
+I've included some characters as well as a blank template in the [json](https://github.com/garretdepass/deadlands-dice-roller/tree/main/json) folder to get you started.
 5. Configure your environment variables in `netlify.toml`.
 6. Run `netlify dev` to start your local server.